tangentstorm/bex/README.md

     moved out of `trait Base` and into `struct ASTBase` directly.
   - The old `base::{Op,SID,SUB,NID,VID}` types have also moved to the `ast` module.
   - `bdd::BddBase` now implements `base::Base`.
+  - Some of the tests for `ast` and `bdd` have been macro-fied and moved into `base`.
+    These macros allow re-using the same test code for each `Base` implementation.
+- The `bdd::NID` type and associated helper functions have been moved into `nid` so the same scheme can be reused for other `Base` implementations.

+**ANFBase**
+- The `anf` module now contains the beginnings of a BDD-like structure for working with expressions in algebraic normal form (XOR-of-ANDs).
+- Currently it passes the rudimentary test suite for constants and simple variables, but it panics when confronted with anything more complicated than that.

 **documentation**
 - Began writing/collecting more documentation in the